Last Updated on February 11, 2024 by Louise Carter

 You could be awake, but your muscles may still be relaxed because your body is coming out of atonia.
 As you breathe in and out, your throat muscles, which relax when sleeping, may still be obstructed.

-You’re conscious enough to hear yourself snoring but not enough for your throat muscles to function properly as you lay in bed.
+You’re conscious enough to hear yourself snoring but not enough for your throat muscles to function correctly as you lay in bed.

 Snoring vs. Sleep Apnea

-Snoring is connected to sleep apnea, but they’re not the same thing.
-According to the Indian Journal of Community Medicine, snoring occurs when your airway is obstructed while you sleep.
+Snoring is often associated with sleep apnea, but they are not the same thing.
+According to the Indian Journal of Community Medicine, snoring occurs when one’s airway is obstructed while one sleeps.

-Airway obstruction occurs due to sleeping on your back, a thick neck, large tonsils, or a large tongue.
+Airway obstruction occurs when sleeping on your back, having a thick neck, large tonsils, or a large tongue.